- March 22, 2022 Technology

 Source: STAR Market IPO documents.

-A prism to view this pivot is through a recently launched state-backed incubator program called “Little Giants.”
+A prism through which to view this pivot is a recently launched state-backed incubator program called “Little Giants.”
 Run by the Ministry of Industry and Information Technology (MIIT), since the program’s debut in 2018, 356 of the 4,762 approved companies on the MIIT list have already “graduated” from the incubator to list on the A-share market (see Figure 4).

 Figure 4.
 Listed Little Giants Align with The Pivot Source: A-share IPO documents.